ColinMelendez/moxer-icons-code/README.md

 #### Clone and Build it yourself

-first, you have the VS Code extension tool instaled, as well as the VS Code CLI (and npm, of course):
+first, you should have the VS Code extension tool instaled (as well as the VS Code CLI and NPM, of course):

 ```sh
 npm install -g vsce